mattlokes/touchkio/README.md

 To create your own local build, you first need to install [Node.js](https://pimylifeup.com/raspberry-pi-nodejs) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install).

 Clone this repository and run `yarn install` to install the dependencies.
-Then use `yarn start` to execute the start script located in [package.json](https://github.com/leukipp/touchkio/blob/main/package.json) file.
+Then use `yarn start` to execute the start script located in the [package.json](https://github.com/leukipp/touchkio/blob/main/package.json) file.
 There you can adjust the `--web-url` and other arguments for development runs.

 If you connect to your device via SSH, you may have to export display variables so that the kiosk application can be loaded inside the desktop environment: